mucommander/mucommander/package/readme.txt

 - Icons by Mark James released under the Creative Commons Attribution License.
  Mark James can be found at http://famfamfam.com .

-- the BinEd library released under the Apache License.
- BinEd can be found at https://bined.exbin.org/library/ .

 Credits